ibm-cloud-docs/event-notifications/en-create-instance.md

 ## Create the {{site.data.keyword.en_short}} service instance
 {: #en-create}
 {: step}

+Accept the licensing agreements and terms by clicking the checkbox.

 Click `Create`.
 A new service instance is created and the {{site.data.keyword.en_short}} console is displayed.